Coast to Coast Against Cancer Foundation

 CCAC’s funding reserves of $668k can cover only 14% of annual granting activities, indicating a funding need.

-NOTICE TO DONORS: Following the discovery of fraudulent spending by a previous board member in F2014, CCAC underwent a forensic audit that identified disbursement of $426k in unauthorized payments during the fiscal year.
+Notice to Donors: Following the discovery of fraudulent spending by a previous board member in F2014, CCAC underwent a forensic audit that identified disbursement of $426k in unauthorized payments during the fiscal year.
 This amount is recognized as an expense in other costs in the financial analysis below.
 CCAC is pursuing repayment of the misused funds from the former board member and will account for any recovered amounts as they are received.
-Subsequent recovery of $28k in F2015, also reported in other costs, represents an amount received from another defendant in the civil action.
+Subsequent recovery of $28k in

 Despite the events of F2014, CCAC maintained its granting activities in F2015, down only 3% from the amount granted in F2014.